TownOfBrookline/general_bylaws/ARTICLE 02/ARTICLE 02.05.md

 copy of the same to be printed and mailed out with the combined reports called for in Section 2.5.2 of this Article.

+In lieu of the mailing requirement in paragraph 1 above, the Town Clerk may, at the request of any person listed above send the report(s) electronically.
 ```

 ### SECTION 2.5.2 COMBINED REPORTS